neumino/neumino.github.io/movies.md

-### West Side Story
+### Swan Song
-*Released on 2021-12-08, vote average 7.5*
+*Released on 2021-12-17, vote average 6.6*

-Two youngsters from rival New York City gangs fall in love, but tensions between their respective friends build toward tragedy.
+In the near future, Cameron Turner is diagnosed with a terminal illness.
+Presented with an experimental solution to shield his wife and son from grief, he grapples with altering their fate.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/snf7Pdn3Giw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LxftqrrlSqc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>